The Emergence of Fads in a Changing World: Model

 \subsection{Fads}

-As the state evolves, the best action to take also fluctuates over time.
-BHW informally discuss the idea that agents exhibit faddish behavior if they change their actions more often than the state as a fad can change while the state remains unchanged.
-Formally, we say that \emph{fads} emerge by time $n+1$ if the fraction of time periods $t \leq n$ for which $a_t \neq a_{t+1}$ is larger than the fraction of those for which $\theta_t \neq \theta_{t+1}$, i.e.,
+Given that each agent aims to match the current state, as the state evolves, the best action to take also fluctuates.
+BHW informally discuss the idea of faddish behavior as a situation where action changes occur more frequently than state changes.
+In other words, fads represent scenarios where there are \emph{excessive} action changes relative to the state.
+To formalize this idea, we denote the fraction of time periods $t \leq n$ for which $a_t \neq a_{t+1}$ and $\theta_{t}\neq \theta_{t+1}$ by Formally, we say that \textit{fads emerge at time $n+1$} if

-Multiplying both sides of \eqref{eq:def_fads} by $n$, the emergence of fads by time $n+1$ implies that actions would have changed more often than the state by time $n+1$.
+Multiplying both sides of \eqref{eq:def_fads} by $n$, the emergence of fads at time $n+1$ means that actions have changed more frequently than the state by time $n+1$.